menandmice/micetro_docs/guides/implementation/architecture.rst

 .. _about-webapp:

-The Micetro Web Interface can be installed on any server on the network running Microsoft Internet Information Services (IIS) or Apache.
-The Micetro Web Interface talks directly to the Web Server (IIS or Apache) which redirects its request to Micetro Central through TCP port 1231.
+The Micetro UI can be installed on any server on the network running Microsoft Internet Information Services (IIS) or Apache.
+The Micetro UI talks directly to the Web Server (IIS or Apache) which redirects its request to Micetro Central through TCP port `1231`.

 .. image:: ../../images/IPAM1.png
   :width: 80%
   :align: center
 |
 .. tip::
-  It is common practice to install the Web Interface on the same server that Micetro's Central component is installed on.
+  It is common practice to install the UI on the same server that Micetro's Central component is installed on.

 ..
   Middle Layer